• Skip to primary navigation

 Home » Indian Flatbreads

-Methi thepla served on black plate with potato fry
+methi thepla on black plate along with aloo and curd

 What is Thepla?